Assertiveness: Speaking Up While Staying Connected

 What about being assertive toward someone when there are other people around?

-I would say it's kinder and probably more effective to try to speak with a person privately when you are going to assert yourself.
-Not only does privacy avoid social awkwardness that may evoke self-protectiveness in the person you're trying to reach, but it also...
+I would say it's often kinder and probably more effective to try to speak with a person privately when you are going to assert yourself.
+Not only does privacy avoid social awkwardness that may evoke self-protectiveness in the person you're trying to reach, but...

 Let me stop here for a moment to make a case for the ethics of social pressure.
 Similar to the herd immunity created when a high proportion of people are vaccinated, when people routinely confront rude, thoughtless or aggressive behavior, the entire community is better protected from the toxicity of churlishness.
 A go-along-to-get-along philosophy can be appropriate in many instances, but there is a lot to be said for being part of the solution when faced with offensiveness.
 Bullying, indeed all forms of violence, can only occur when enough people stay quiet in the face of their knowing what is happening because that silence grants the evildoer permission to continue to plague others.
 Asserting in the face of poor behavior is brave and appropriate.
 As Edmund Burke reminded us: All that’s necessary for the forces of evil to win in the world is for enough good folks to do nothing.
 Please don't do nothing.
 Try to speak out and remember to be proud of yourself when you do for it is principled behavior.